MetOffice/fab/docs/source/metoffice.rst

     $ pip install jsonschema==3.0.2
     $ pip install configparser

-Finally install the Fab in your working copy.
+Finally, install Fab in your working copy.
 This is done in "editable" mode so that changes you make are immediately available through the environment.

 .. code-block:: console